giftmischer69/giftmischer69.github.io/_posts/2020-09-18-pelgo_blog_meta.md

 layout: post
 title:  "how to host a blog like this one"
 categories: [✨, 💡, 📚]
-permalink: meta, pelgo-blog
+permalink: pelgo-blog-meta
 ---

-this post documents
+in progress ...